DominoKit/domino-mvp/documentation/startup_tasks.md

     }
     ```

-    > For Async tasks you need to make sure that always call the `complete` method or otherwise the application will be blocked and will not start.
+    > For Async tasks you need to make sure to call the `complete` method or otherwise the application will be blocked and will not start.